 Your tenancy agreement says whether your account is charged over 48 weeks or the standard 52 weeks.
 You cannot change from one to the other.

-If you pay your rent over 48 weeks, you have four specific “rent free” weeks over a year.
+If you pay your rent over 48 weeks, you usually have four specific “rent free” weeks over a year.
+2019/20 is a 53 week year in relation to rent calculations as there are 53 Mondays, so you will have five “rent free” weeks.
 These weeks are shown on the 48 week rent calendar.
-Rent is calculated over 48 weeks, so the weekly rent will be slightly higher than it would be for a standard 52 week bill.
-For example:
+Rent is calculated over 48 weeks, so the weekly rent will be slightly higher than it would be for a standard bill.

 We expect that all residents will pay their rent when it is due.
 To meet this expectation, we have established a new emphasis of Payment on Time.